Almost device-independent calibration beyond Born's rule: Bell tests for cross-talk detection: Discussion

+In an ordinary Bell test, one invokes the freedom of choice assumption to remove these dependencies between $C$ and $X,Y$, making $P(X,Y|C)=P(X,Y)$, which is equivalent to $P(C|X,Y)=P(C)$.
+In our case, however, the inputs $X, Y$ are not only generated before $C$, but are even fed into the device used to prepare $C$.
+Thus, although we make the same independence assumption, some may find it more difficult to justify in the present context.
+To this end, one might find a random permutation of the bit strings (and qubits) before each submission helpful for breaking any accidental correlations between the input pattern and the underlying time-dependent noise.
+Alternatively, one can follow the approach of~\cite{PRB+14} and try to develop a more general type of NS conditions that hold even if we allow these undesired dependencies.

+On the other hand, most of our tests admittedly involve qubit pairs exhibiting relatively high error rates.
+However, even among those pairs where the error rates seem low, including Washington(38, 39) (see~\cref{Fig:Washington}), Cairo(13, 14) and Cairo(23, 24) (see~\cref{Fig:Cairo}), and Hanoi(6,7) (see~\cref{Fig:Hanoi}), our protocol has also identified instances showing signatures of cross-talk, see~\cref{tab:Combined}.
+For future reference, it would be helpful to perform a comprehensive investigation involving a control set of low-error pairs and compare the results obtained against IBMQ's calibration data.
+In particular, this will shed light on the effectiveness of our tests---which involve {\em far fewer assumptions}---even in those cases that may not be flagged via the conventional approach.

-For future work, an obvious question that follows from our work is, for the same number of trials, whether one can obtain---for the sake of detecting cross talks---a tighter $p$-value bound for refuting the hypothesis of Born's rule for local measurements, \cref{eq:quantumP}, or even no-signaling of \cref{Eq:NS}.
+Note also that our results (see~\cref{tab:smallPval,tab:smallPval:details,tab:smallPvalL,tab:smallPvalL:details}) clearly suggest that, once we have done the much faster computation checking against the $\NS$ hypothesis, the computation using any approximation of $\Q$ may well be redundant for detecting cross-talk.
+A natural question that follows is whether this observation holds in general.
+Another obvious question that follows is: for the same number of trials, whether one can obtain---for the sake of detecting cross talks---a tighter $p$-value bound for refuting the hypothesis of Born's rule for local measurements, \cref{eq:quantumP}, or even no-signaling of \cref{Eq:NS}.
 To this end, we remind the readers that the PBR protocol is only known to be optimal in the asymptotic setting (and when the trials are~\iid).
 For example, is there a way to adopt the analysis from~\cite{Elkouss:2016aa} to the present setting by considering the conjunction of all inequalities equivalent to~\cref{Eq:NS}?
-Secondly, it is clearly relevant to understand if adapting the present analysis can give a useful quantification of cross-talks.
+Evidently, it is also relevant to understand if adapting the present analysis can give a useful quantification of cross-talks.
 Finally, given the current findings, one can ask if other, more general (almost) DI certification or calibration tasks can be developed to detect other non-desired behavior of quantum devices.